Credit Consultants Association Ethical Principles and Standards

 Credit Consultants Association membersâ€™ accord appropriate respect to the fundamental rights, dignity, and worth of all people.
 They respect the rights of individuals to privacy, confidentiality, self-determination, and autonomy, mindful that legal and other obligations may lead to inconsistency and conflict with the exercise of these rights.
 Credit Consultants Association members are aware of cultural, individual, and role differences, including those due to age, gender, race, ethnicity, national origin, religion, sexual orientation, disability, language, and socioeconomic status.
 Credit Consultants Association members try to eliminate the effect on their work of biases based on those factors, and they do not knowingly participate in or condone unfair discriminatory practices.

-Credit Consultants Association members will avoid misusing their work, and will comply with the law in all matter of credit restoration.
+Credit Consultants Association members will avoid misusing their work, and will comply with the law in all matters of credit restoration.

 These General Standards are applicable to Credit Consultants Association members across all their professional roles and in all their professional interactions and communications.